📅 Published on April 24, 2024 | 🕒 Last updated on November 14, 2025

 Tibia (Shin Bone)

 The main function of the tibia is to connect the knee joint to the ankle.
 It is the second-largest bone in the body after the femur.
-This strong bone is crucial for bearing body weight because of its sturdy structure.
+This strong bone is crucial for weight-bearing because of its sturdy structure.[1]

 Patella (Kneecap)

-Lots of animals, like mice, cats, birds, and dogs, have a patella too.
-But whales and most reptiles don’t have patella.
+Many animals, like mice, cats, birds, and dogs, also have a patella.
+But whales and most reptiles don’t have a patella.[4]

-In humans, the patella is a special bone because it starts as soft cartilage when we are born.
-But as we grow, it turns into hard bone.
+The patella is a special bone in humans because it starts as soft cartilage when we are born.
+But as we grow, it turns into a hard bone.[4]

 The patella is a triangle with its point facing down.
 That pointy part is called the apex, and it connects to the patellar ligament, which helps hold everything together around your knee.[4]